• Skip to primary navigation

 Although the actual recipe takes mere minutes to come together, there is a small investment of time to transform the raw ingredients.

-Prep the celery ribs: Wash and dry 4-5 celery stalks.
-Place flat down on your work surface and slice at an angle.
-You also need about 2 tablespoons of chopped celery leaves.
+1. Celery: Wash and dry 4-5 celery stalks.
+Lay them flat on your cutting board and slice at an angle.
+Chop about 2 tablespoons of celery leaves for extra flavor.

 Instructions

-Now that our ingredients are prepped, it is time to combine them and make the vinaigrette.
+Now that all of our ingredients are prepped, it is time to combine them.

 The excess liquid from squeezing celery root in a bowl.